emrgnt-cmplxty/fermi/docs/docs/4.tools/cli.md

 You should then see the following prompt to confirm this request on your Ledger device:

-    Make sure to connect your Ledger and open Axion app Waiting for confirmation on Ledger...
+    Make sure to connect your Ledger and open Fermi app Waiting for confirmation on Ledger...

 After confirming the request on your Ledger device, a public key and implicit accountId will be displayed.